connexcs/docs/my-account.md

 ![alt text][paypal]

-1. Users will add the Username.
-2. Users will select the mode from the dropdown menu options, either as test or live.
+1. Select the Mode, this needs to be set to live
+2. Enter the Username & Password
-3. Users will add the Email and signatures.
+3. Enter the Email and signatures.
+4. Select the currencies that you wish to accept the payment.

+You can learn more about the PayPal APi from [here]: https://docs.connexcs.com/en/latest/customer-payments/

 For Stripe:

 ![alt text][stripe]

-1. Users will select the mode from the dropdown menu, either as test or live
+1. Select the Mode,  this needs to be set to live
-2. Users will write the Public Key and Private Key in the respective text fields.
+2. Enter the Public Key and Private Key in the respective text fields, this can be obtained from your stripe account.
+3. Select the currencies that you wish to accept the payment.

 Users can also: